The Hike Up Koko Head Crater

 In the aftermath of the Sunday morning attack, all 8 US Navy battleship were damaged with 4 sunk.
 The Japanese also sank 3 destroyers, 3 cruisers, 1 minelayer, and an anti-aircraft training ship.
 188 US aircraft had also been destroyed in the attack; 2,403 Americans were killed, and another 1,178 others were wounded.
 By attacking the US Pacific fleet at Pearl Harbor, the Japanese had hoped to prevent the United States from interfering with its planned military campaigns in Southeast Asia and elsewhere.
 One day after the devastating attack on Pearl Harbor, the United States declared war on the Empire of Japan. (more…)

-Posted in North America, Historical Journeys and tagged , , , by with 1 comment.
+Posted in North America, Hawaii, Historical Journeys and tagged , , , .